sensu/sensu-docs/content/sensu-core/0.29/guides/pre-compile-plugins.md

 {{< highlight shell >}}
 mkdir /tmp/gems
-gem install --no-ri --no-rdoc --install-dir /tmp/gems sensu-plugins-aws gem install --no-ri --no-rdoc --install-dir /tmp/gems mini_portile2{{< /highlight >}}
+gem install --no-ri --no-rdoc --install-dir /tmp/gems sensu-plugins-aws --version '=12.3.0' gem install --no-ri --no-rdoc --install-dir /tmp/gems mini_portile2{{< /highlight >}}

-Observing the `gem install` output, we can see that nokogiri and unf_ext build native extensions.
+Observing the `gem install` output, we can see that nokogiri and unf_ext both build native extensions.
 These are the gems we will compile so we can install them from our own repository.

 ### Compile the Gems for packaging